THE HISTORY OF PILATES

 No one worked closer to Joe then her.
 It was said Pilates was the inventor but Clara, she was the kind and patient teacher.

 Romana Kryzanowska (1923-2013): Probably the most famous student and instructor who worked and taught with Clara and Joseph Pilates.
 After Joe’s death she kept “The Pilates Studio” running for years to come.
-She was known for teaching Pilates as Joe would: strict to the letter.
+She was known for teaching Pilates as Joe would: strict and to the letter.

 SHORT VIDEO: HISTORY OF PILATES